leanprover-community/mathlib4/scripts/README.md

   If there are merge conflicts, it pauses and asks for help from the human driver.

-Managing and tracking technical debt
+**Managing and tracking technical debt**
 - `technical-debt-metrics.sh`
+  Prints information on certain kind of technical debt in Mathlib.
+  This output is automatically posted to zulip once a week.
-- `init_creation.sh` (supposed to be run manually; might be removed soon?)
+- `init_creation.sh`

-Mathlib tactics
+  makes sure that every file in Mathlib transitively imports `Mathlib.init` This may be removed soon, and replaced by a different mechanism.

+**Mathlib tactics**
 - `polyrith_sage.py`, `polyrith_sage_helper.py` are required for `polyrith`
   to communication with the Sage server.

+**Data files with linter exceptions**
+- `nolints.json` contains exceptions for all `env_linter`s in mathlib.
+  For permanent and deliberate exceptions, add a `@[nolint lintername]` in the .lean file instead.
+- `no_lints_prime_decls.txt`
+  contains temporary exceptions for the `docPrime` linter

-Data files with exclusions for style linters: all of these should tend to zero over time
+Both of these files should tend to zero over time;
-- `nolints.json`: TODO document!
-- `no_lints_prime_decls.txt`: TODO document this
+please do not add new entries to these files.
+PRs removing (the need for) entries are welcome.

-Tool for manual maintenance
+**Tool for manual maintenance**
 - `fix_unused.py`
   Bulk processing of unused variable warnings, replacing them with `_`.

-Other / uncategorized
+**Other / uncategorized**: TODO add documentation for them!
 - `autolabel.lean`, `get_tlabel.sh`
 - `count-trans-deps.py`
 - `import_trans_difference.sh`